zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   ** ********* **

-This document is a guide to installing this package of Firebird 2.0 Alpha 3 on the Win32 platform.
+This document is a guide to installing this package of Firebird 2.0 Beta 1 on the Win32 platform.
 These notes refer to the installation package itself, rather than Firebird 2.0 in general.